 If you are new to the hobby of model aviation, consider starting with an economical, slow flying, high wing foam model airplane.
 Use the electric motor, battery and speed control recommended by the manufacturer of the model airplane or equivalent components.
 Avoid modifications and try to maintain a light wing loading.
 Today, there are kits available for the builder, almost-ready-to-fly models that require some of assembly and the latest trend… ready-to-fly models.

 The GWS E-Starter, Multiplex EasyStar and E-Flite Apprentice are three excellent entry level foam trainers.
 They make learning to fly RC model aircraft easy.
 In fact, a student pilot at TEMAC can earn solo flying privileges with either the E-Starter or the EasyStar.
-A slightly modified Apprentice can taxi, take off and land at the TEMAC flying site.
+An Apprentice can taxi, take off and land at the TEMAC flying site.
 It is available two ways, as a complete package including airframe, motor, battery, charger and radio system or more recently as an airframe only.
 The model uses four channels of control and is suitable for a student RC pilot wishing to obtain MAAC Wings.

 The Radio Control Buddy System